apprentice-gamma/project1-backend/README.md

 This is the repo for the backend code that will support the Linked Learning and Shout Out apps by the Gammas.

+##Endpoints
+GET https://project1-backend.herokuapp.com/api/users #=> Get all users
+POST https://project1-backend.herokuapp.com/api/users #=> Create a user
+GET https://project1-backend.herokuapp.com/api/users/:user_id #=> Get single user
+POST https://project1-backend.herokuapp.com/api/users/:user_id/shoutouts #=> add shoutout to a user

 ##NPM & Dependencies
 The node_modules folder is not included in the repo, however the package.json file will fetch them for you if you type `$ npm install`.

 ##Setting up your local MongoDB
 Here is a tutorial on [how to install MongoDB](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/) and then how to [set up mongoDB locally](http://docs.mongodb.org/manual/tutorial/getting-started/) and finally how to [create documents](http://docs.mongodb.org/manual/tutorial/getting-started/#getting-started-create-documents) which basically means "putting stuff in your batabase so you can see it."

 ####Try this quickstart first...

 MongoDB Quick Install/Setup Guide - Assumes you have Homebrew installed.